colincullen/elm_on_phoenix/README.md

 # Elm on Phoenix Minimal Setup
 This repo contains a Phoenix scaffolding to which Elm has bee added.
 This implementation was created using the instructions that follow.
-To view the change differences between a base Phoenix project and the same project after Elm has been added, review https://github.com/colincullen/elm_on_phoenix/commit/38f1b1a02b7d94cf919e527b531f24fbe6b8822f
+To view the change differences between a base Phoenix project and the same project after Elm has been added, review: https://github.com/colincullen/elm_on_phoenix/commit/38f1b1a02b7d94cf919e527b531f24fbe6b8822f

 ## Instructions